Bartis1313/csgo/README.md

 * 1.7.2 - Cleanup for lerping animation.
 * 1.7.3 - visuals health/armor bug fix, more "clear" hooked functions definitions, accurate info gathered directly from the game about shots, not using events to count them manually (awful!).
 Prediction last edits.
 SDK cleanup and addons.
 Sound is finally not using events, wip to remove other events.
 Editor still not finished, almost...
 Plots reworked to work for last rendering change.
 Fixes to radar, eg: MapStruct, triangle enemies.
 * 2.0.0 - Made it as a new version since it does change a lot.
 Provided very simple instruction for people who want to use this at long end.
 Bunch of very few refactors/renames in functions.
 2.0 is now having a friendly folder structure.
 Replaced render from utils to own folder.
 As well as other things which were "overnamed" to be in utils.
 Very soon to finally end that project.
+* 2.0.1 - Removed xorstr from here, it's a public source.
+Fixed hotkey with id detection, removed FORMAT wrapper since there is now no need.
+Removed console macros to few wrapping functions, removed macro for EXPORT, replaced in memory namespace as a template function.
+Added game punch which should be more "smoothed".
+Wip SEHCatch as well as features cleanup.
 </details>

 # People who helped